yard

 Good color from spring through frost comes from a simple yearly rhythm.

-In late winter, cut back last year’s stems on perennials like rudbeckia relatives and gold yarrow types before new growth hits 2 inches tall.
+In late winter, cut back last year’s stems on perennials like rudbeckia relatives and gold Yarrow types before new growth hits 2 inches tall.
 This is also a good time to top dress beds with compost.

 Summer is all about water checks and deadheading.
 Walk the garden early in the day when plants show stress clearly.
 Beds built around drought tolerant choices like russian sage drifts and stonecrop sedums will need far fewer hose sessions.